GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

       storage: 140Gi
 ```

-8. You then add a reference to this PVC in your deployment spec.template.spec.volume.persistentVolumeClaim.claimName parameter.
+8. Add a reference to this PVC in your deployment spec.template.spec.volume.persistentVolumeClaim.claimName parameter.

 ```yaml
 ---